barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 - Strong-typing and introspection: With GraphQL, it's really easy to make sure a query is syntactically correct.
 Better yet, you can query the GraphQL type system itself, meaning that GraphQL is self-documenting: no need to write pages and pages of documentation for your API endpoints.
 We'll see this in action with the schema we are about to create.

 ### Getting Started
-Note: The full code for this tutorial is available here: https://github.com/rohan-varma/pokemongo-graphQL.
+Note: The full code for this tutorial is available as a [github repository](https://github.com/rohan-varma/pokemongo-graphQL).
 If you want to be able to create and execute queries to see them in action, I recommend you to take a moment and set it up.
-It uses Facebook's JS implementation of GraphQL, as well as a GraphQL express server, available as an npm package.
-Alternatively, you could use this link: https://pokemongo-graphql-senopusxhk.now.sh/graphql to view the code running in action (hosted by now.sh, which by the way, is excellent for deploying your Node.js projects).
+Alternatively, you could use [this link]( https://pokemongo-graphql-senopusxhk.now.sh/graphql) to view the code running live (hosted by [now.sh](http://now.sh), which by the way, is excellent for deploying your Node.js projects).

 First, let's create our types.
 Using GraphQL's type system, we can describe the types of objects that can be returned by our server.
 Our first type will be a `moveType`, and it will be responsible for resolving all of our queries for moves.
-We'll use the JS implementation: https://github.com/graphql/graphql-js of GraphQL to describe our types:
+We'll use the [JS implementation](https://github.com/graphql/graphql-js) of GraphQL to describe our types:

 <script src="https://gist.github.com/rohan-varma/fbe7eae88afff97f5a7dd266974431bb.js"></script>